Richard Nixon is the only U.S. president to resign.

 Warren Harding played poker at least twice a week and once put an entire set of White House china up to stake his hand — he lost the hand and the china.

 On November 25, 2017, George H.W.
 Bush became the longest-living President in U.S. History at the age of 93 years, 166 days.
 He surpassed the previous record held by Gerald Ford who lived to be 93 and 165 days.
-Ronald Reagan is the third oldest at 93 and 120 days.
+On June 12, 2018, Bush made history again, becoming the first former president to reach the age of 94.

 American History (main page)